Elaka349/Water-Cleaning-Robot/README.md

 ## 👨‍💻 My Contribution

-- Worked on the development of the water cleaning robot.
+- Contributed to the development of the water cleaning system.
-- Contributed to the design of the DC motor-driven waste collection mechanism.
+- Designed the DC motor-driven waste collection mechanism.
 - Worked with Arduino and embedded system components.
-- Contributed to the design and operation of the waste collection mechanism.
+- Contributed to the design and operation of the waste pickup mechanism.

 ---